-Itching of the anus and the skin around the anus (perianal skin) is called anal itching or pruritus ani.
+Itching of the anus (the opening at the end of the digestive tract where stool leaves the body) and the skin around the anus (perianal skin) is called anal itching or pruritus ani.

 The most common causes of anal itching are

 Most often, doctors do not identify a specific disorder as the cause of anal itching, and the itching goes away without treatment after a period of time.
 Many of the other cases of anal itching are due to hygiene issues.
-Only a very few cases are caused by a specific disorder (see Table: Causes and Features of Anal Itching), such as pinworms or a fungal infection.
-Of the specific causes, only inflammatory bowel disease and anal cancer (rare causes) are considered serious.
+Only a very few cases are caused by a specific disorder (see table ), such as pinworms Pinworm Infection Pinworm infection is caused by the intestinal roundworm Enterobius vermicularis and usually affects children, but adult members of their households and caregivers, institutionalized people... read more or a fungal infection.
+Of the specific causes, only rare causes such as inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
+The two primary types of inflammatory bowel disease (IBD) are Crohn... read more and cancer of the skin around the anus are considered serious.

 Extremes in hygiene can lead to anal itching.
 For instance, inadequate cleansing leaves irritating stool and sweat residue on the anal skin.
 More commonly, overly vigorous cleansing, often with sanitary wipes and strong soaps, can dry or irritate the skin or occasionally cause an allergic reaction.
-Hemorrhoids (see Hemorrhoids) can make it difficult for people to thoroughly clean themselves after a bowel movement.
-Some hemorrhoids produce mucus or cause stool leakage, both of which can cause itching.
+Hemorrhoids Hemorrhoids Hemorrhoids are dilated, twisted blood vessels located in the wall of the lower rectum and anus.
+The swollen vessels are caused by an increase in pressure.
+Lumps form inside or outside of the... read more can make it difficult for people to thoroughly clean themselves after a bowel movement.
+Some hemorrhoids produce mucus or cause leakage, both of which can cause itching.

 Not every episode of anal itching requires immediate evaluation by a doctor.
 The following information can help people decide whether a doctor’s evaluation is needed and help them know what to expect during the evaluation.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the itching and the tests that may need to be done (see Table: Causes and Features of Anal Itching).
+What they find during the history and physical examination often suggests a cause of the itching and the tests that may need to be done (see table ).

 The history is focused on when the itching started and how long it has lasted.
 Doctors ask about the following: